 07974 710 330

 If you have concerns about the safety or wellbeing of a child or adult at risk who participates in any of our programmes you can contact us via telephone or email.
 The information you have provided will be reviewed within 24 hours and a decision on what action needs to be taken will be made.
-You can also fill in our reporting form which can be found using the link below.

 We have a duty to share information that you give us with other agencies if we think that a child or adult at risk could be at risk has been or in danger of being harmed.